deemru/WavesKit/docs/WavesKit.md

 `array|false`

-> Address script transaction as an array
+> Address script transaction as an array or FALSE on failure

 <hr />